github/docs/content/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/about-github-classroom.md

 ## About {% data variables.product.prodname_classroom %}

-{% data variables.product.prodname_classroom %} is an all-in-one platform that makes it easier for teachers and school administrators to manage students' course-works, assignments and code submissions.
-With {% data variables.product.prodname_classroom %}, you can create group assignments and assign your students to teams, which makes it easier for your students to collaborate and for you and for you to grade them.
+{% data variables.product.prodname_classroom %} is a teaching tool that lets teachers and school administrators create and manage digital classrooms and assignments.
+You can create assignments for individual students or groups, set due dates, and track assignments on your teacher dashboard.
+Additionally, {% data variables.product.prodname_classroom %} has many features that simplify tasks like providing feedback, grading assignments, and integrating your existing teaching tools.

 With {% data variables.product.prodname_classroom %}, you can create template repositories with boilerplate code, documentation and other resources to serve as starter code for your students  on an assignment.
 For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-assignment-from-a-template-repository)."